 Va.
-Code § 18.2-388 makes it a class 4 misdemeanor to appear in public while intoxicated.
+Code § 18.2-388 makes it a crime to appear in public while intoxicated.
 The actual language from the statute is

 If any person ... is intoxicated in public, whether such intoxication results from alcohol, narcotic drug or other intoxicant or drug of whatever nature, he shall be deemed guilty of a Class 4 misdemeanor.

-Beating a public intoxication charge is difficult, but if you're charged, it makes sense to consult an attorney about your options.
+Public intoxication charges are easy for police to win.
+They only have to show that you were intoxicated and in a place visible to the public.
+That makes beating a public intoxication charge difficult, but if you're charged, it makes sense to consult an attorney about your options.
 At the very least, you can make an informed decision about whether you want to risk a permanent criminal record.